gSchool/galvanize-bookshelf/3_user_registration.md

 │                              users                               │
 ├────────────────┬─────────────────────────┬───────────────────────┤
-│id              │serial                   │primary key            │ │first_name      │varchar(255)             │not null default ''    │
+│id              │serial                   │primary key            │ │first_name      │string            │not null default ''    │
-│last_name       │varchar(255)             │not null default ''    │
+│last_name       │string            │not null default ''    │
-│email           │varchar(255)             │not null unique        │
+│email           │string            │not null unique        │
 |hashed_password |char(60)                 │not null               │
 │created_at      │timestamp with time zone │not null default now() │ │updated_at      │timestamp with time zone │not null default now() │